oslabs-beta/ReaPer/README.md

 ## [Call to Action](#call-to-action)

 We encourage you to submit issues for any bugs or ideas for enhancements.
 Please feel free to fork this repo and submit pull requests to contribute as well.
-Also follow ReaPer on [LinkedIn](https://www.linkedin.com/company/react-perf/) for more updates.
-Some ideas for future contributions include:
+Also visit our [website](https://getreaper.io/) and follow ReaPer on [LinkedIn](https://www.linkedin.com/company/react-perf/) for more updates.

+Contribution Ideas:
 - The ability to analyze the state properties of functional components
 - Allow users to save session data and compare it to the current data (overlay bar graph and display time difference)
 - Support collecting data for React Native so that developers can evaluate performance on mobile devices